 Due to the unpredictable nature of hair growth in this area, it can be difficult to tame.
 The hairs of a “neckbeard” often grow in various directions, and believe me, no neckbeard is the same as another.
 For this reason, no single answer would be enough as an explanation.
 Some men should brush forward, some straight down, and some backward.

-Experimentation is the key to success here.
-But this article will help you determine what direction you should go for with your specific beard.
+This article will help you determine what direction you should go for with your specific beard.

 Plus, if you’re interested in finding out my most recommended beard trimming and grooming products of the year, click here.

 First, it’s important to gain a basic understanding of what a beard consists of.
 In other words, let’s break down the anatomy.